AccelNA/timeLogs/README.md

 The task page loading time all previous tasks are showing in React Grid.
 This dynamic data are loading from database  before components are rendering. we are using **componentWillMount()** function.
 In this function we used to call ajax function. **$.ajax()**.this function are bound with **bind()** function and that data are pass into React Griddle for viewing data as Grid with different inbuild grid features like search and sort.

+We will explaine another module **Timesheet Week view**.
+In this module we can insert entire times used for each task.
+Here we are using Grid view for entering times.
+First we select a date from datepicker and that day should be Friday otherwise validation error will thrown.
+When we select a date from a week then entire remaining date will calculate by application.
+That dates will showing on grid.
+The images are showing below.

 [Technologies Used]: #Technology
 [Features]: #Features
 [Functionality]: #Functionality